dennissergeev/2017_march_talk/slides.md

 </div>

 <aside class="notes">
+* So what does it look like to fly on an airplane through a cloud wall of a polar low?
-* The dramatic change in weather conditions is evident from this video taken by one of the aircraft cameras.
+* Dramatic change in weather conditions
 * You can witness the windy and stormy conditions in the cold air mass, but as the aircraft crosses the cloud wall, the atmosphere becomes very calm and clear.
 </aside>